 I have a friend who’s a novelist.
-Every time one of her novels come out, she has to go to the alumni clubs of the university where she teaches and read passages from her novels.
-And in the last novel, the short scene she had selected was self-contained enough that it would make sense in a 10-minute or 15-minute reading.
+Each time one of her novels come out, she has to go to the alumni clubs of the university where she teaches and read passages from her novels.
+In the last novel, the short scene she had selected was self-contained enough that it would make sense in a 10-minute or 15-minute reading.
 It was of a woman and her stepdaughter playing chess.
-The stepmother is telling her stepdaughter, while they’re playing chess, “If you want to be happy in life, you have to decide that there’s one thing you want more than anything else, and to be willing to sacrifice everything else for that one thing.”
-The daughter is half listening and half not listening, but she’s beginning to notice that her stepmother is a very sloppy chess player.
-She’s losing pieces all over the board.
+The stepmother is telling her stepdaughter, while they’re playing, “If you want to be happy in life, you have to decide that there’s one thing you want more than anything else, and be willing to sacrifice everything else for that one thing.”
+The daughter is half listening and half not listening, but she’s beginning to notice that her stepmother is a very sloppy chess player, losing pieces all over the board.
 So the stepdaughter gets more aggressive—and gets careless as a result.
-And sure enough, she gets checkmated.
+Sure enough, she gets checkmated.
 Of course, the stepmother is illustrating her teaching by the way she’s playing chess.
 She’s willing to sacrifice some of the pieces so she can win.

 Now, notice that wisdom doesn’t mean you ignore your own needs or your own happiness for the sake of others.
 It starts by taking your own happiness very seriously, and realizing that your efforts are the factor that’s going to bring that happiness about.

 So he leaves the palace, goes to see the Buddha, and reports to the Buddha the conversation they had.
-And the Buddha’s response is interesting.
+The Buddha’s response is interesting.
 He says: “Yes, she’s right.
 You can search the whole world and you’ll never find anybody you love more than yourself.
 And it’s the same with everybody else.
-They don’t love anyone more than themselves.”
-And then his conclusion is interesting.
+They love themselves just as fiercely as you love yourself.”
+Then his conclusion is interesting.
 He says that if you reflect on this, you would never want to harm anyone else.

 If, while you’re doing the action, you see harm, then stop.
 Because in the Buddha’s principle of causality, some causes give their results immediately.
 You don’t have to wait for three lifetimes.
 When you spit into the wind, it’s not going to take three lifetimes for it to come back at you.

-So there you are, three very noble qualities: wisdom, compassion, and purity.
-And they all come from taking your desire for happiness very seriously, realizing that happiness is not something that’s just going to float your way.
-It comes from your actions.
-So you have to take your actions seriously.
+There you are, three very noble qualities: wisdom, compassion, and purity.
+They all come from taking your desire for happiness very seriously, realizing that happiness is not something that’s just going to float your way.
+It comes from your actions, so you have to take your actions seriously.
 Be careful about what you do.
 Be heedful about what you do.

 We were talking today about the sense of self that develops as you practice.
 It originally gets thwarted in the course of the practice, but the Buddha’s not asking you to totally drop your sense of self right away.
 You learn how to develop a more skillful sense of self by working on the skills of the practice.
 This sense of self is a type of karma as well.
 It’s something you create.
-As you get a sense of your talents, your abilities, and you develop those talents and abilities, it’s inevitable that a certain sense of self will develop around that skill, which is perfectly fine, because it’s part of the karma that leads to the end of karma.
-You develop that sense of self, a healthy, responsible, capable sense of self, because it’s part of your strategy for happiness.
+As you get a sense of your talents and your abilities, and you develop those talents and abilities, it’s inevitable that a certain sense of self will develop around that skill, which is perfectly fine, because it’s part of the karma that leads to the end of karma.
+You develop that sense of self—a healthy, responsible, capable sense of self—because it’s part of your strategy for happiness.

 So this is a noble path and it leads to a noble destination.
 That’s when the qualities of the Buddha, the Dhamma, and the Sangha show that they really are a refuge.
 They remove the dangers from the mind and provide it with genuine safety, genuine security.
 There’s nothing else in the world that can match it.